sidebase/nuxt-auth/docs/guide/application-side/protecting-pages.md

 ### Disabling the Global Middleware

-If the global middleware is disabled, you can manually add the middlware to individual pages.
-This is only avalible if the global middleware is disabled, as you will get an error along the lines of `Error: Unknown route middleware: 'auth'`.
+If the global middleware is disabled, you can manually add the middleware to individual pages.
+This is only available if the global middleware is disabled, as you will get an error along the lines of `Error: Unknown route middleware: 'auth'`.
 This is because the auth middleware is then added globally and not available to use as a local, page-specific middleware.

 ```vue
 <script lang="ts" setup>